kaisenlinux/manpages-dev/category/TCP/socat.md

               Like setsockopt, but for listen type addresses it is applied to the listening socket instead of the connected socket.

        setsockopt-string=<level>:<optname>:<optval>
               Like setsockopt, but <optval> is a string.
-This string is passed to the function with trailing null character, and the length parameter is  automati‐ cally derived from the data.
+This string is passed to the function with trailing null character, and the length parameter is automatically derived from the data.

        UNIX option group

        These options apply to UNIX domain based addresses.

        unix-tightsocklen=[0|1]
-              On  socket  operations, pass a socket address length that does not include the whole struct sockaddr_un record but (besides other components) only the relevant part of the filename or abstract string.
+              On  socket  operations, pass a socket address length that does not include the whole struct sockaddr_un record but (besides other components) only the relevant part of the file‐ name or abstract string.
 Default is 1.

        IP4 and IP6 option groups